mcsee/Software-Design-Articles/Articles/Code Smells/How to Find the Stinky parts of your Code/readme.md

 * * *

-Part of the objective of this series of articles is to generate spaces for debate and discussion on software design.
+Part of the objective of this series is to generate spaces for debate and discussion on software design.

 [Object Design Checklist](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Object%20Design%20Checklist/readme.md)